sodadata/docs/soda/integrate-atlan.md

 ## Set up the integration

-Follow <a href="https://ask.atlan.com/hc/en-us/articles/7241035988113-Supported-sources#business-intelligence-tools-0-2" target="_blank">Atlan's documentation</a> to set up the Connection to Soda in your Atlan workspace.
+1. Follow the instructions to [Generate API keys]({% link soda-cloud/api-keys.md %}) in Soda to use for authentication in your Atlan connection.

-Follow the instructions to [Generate API keys]({% link soda-cloud/api-keys.md %}) in Soda to use for authentication in your Atlan connection.
+2. Follow <a href="https://ask.atlan.com/hc/en-us/articles/7524581020175-How-to-crawl-Soda#select-the-source-0-0" target="_blank">Atlan's documentation</a> to set up the Connection to Soda in your Atlan workspace.

 ## Go further